azakhiyah/zakhiyaharsal.com/README.md

 - public/: Contains static assets and the main HTML file.
 - src/: Contains the main application code.
   - assets/: Contains images, fonts, and other static assets.
-  - components/: Contains Vue components used in the application.
-  - views/: Contains view components for different pages.
   - App.vue: The root component.
-  - main.js: The entry point for the application.
+  - main.ts: The entry point for the application.

 ## 🤝 Contact
 If you have any questions or want to connect, feel free to reach out: